dwinston/mongo-novice-materials/03-insert.md

 > * Insert a document, understand the purpose of it's `_id`
 > * Introduce MongoDB's "Binary JSON" (BSON) format

-> ## Proper attribution {.callout}
->
-> The intro to JSON here, including the railroad diagrams, were taken from [json.org](http://json.org).

-[JSON](reference.html#json), i.e. JavaScript Object Notation, is a lightweight data-interchange format built on two universal data structures:
+[JSON](reference.html#json), i.e. JavaScript Object Notation, is a lightweight data-interchange format built on two universal data structures [^1]:

+[^1]: The intro to JSON here, including the railroad diagrams, were taken from [json.org](http://json.org).

 * a mapping of names to values.
 In various languages, this is realized as an object, record, struct, dictionary, hash table, keyed list, or associative array.
 * an ordered list of values.
 In most languages, this is realized as an array, vector, list, or sequence.